23lollo/Pc-Optimizer/README.md

 All the files .exe is for windows 10 64bit if you have 32bit system go down in the credits and download it.

-To find out what to do with the programs look at the credits section.
+To find out what to do with the programs in particolar look at the credits section.